Trauma Survivors Network

 Snack & Chat

 Family and friends of patients currently admitted to our Trauma Center are invited to take time to relax, have a snack and learn more about the emotional impact of trauma.
-The group meets once a week on Tuesday afternoons in the Trauma Surgical ICU (TSICU) and Nero Critical Care (NCC) Family Lounge.
+The group meets once a week on Tuesday afternoons in the Trauma Surgical ICU (TSICU).
 Come and join us!

 Upcoming Group Sessions